 The history of the Leicestershire road club can be traced back to 1872 when it was formed as a biking group.
 The first meeting of the group took place at the Church Street cycle tracks.
 It became popular because of its close proximity to the famous Leicestershire racecourse.
 This made it very convenient for cyclists to access the racecourse.

 The club promotes a cross country riding and racing program.
-It also organizes different events such as a Leicestershire Vintage Car rally.
+It also organizes different events such as a Leicestershire Vintage rally on donated cars.
 In addition to these activities, the group also organizes numerous charitable events throughout the year.
 Some of these events include a food bank and a clothing bank.

 Leicestershire Road Club also works hard to promote the sporting activities in Leicester.
 They organize a variety of cycle races.
 Leicestershire has developed its own racing circuit.
 Several teams have become world champions in the past.

 The Leicestershire road club has a strong tradition of providing amateur riders with opportunities to improve their skills.
 Many amateur riders come to the club for training and will go on to become world champions.
 The club even organizes a number of criteriums.
 It was at one time the only cycling team in Leicester that was able to enter the worlds’ competitive cycle races.

 Cycling enthusiasts have many reasons to visit the historic town of Leicester.
 It is an ideal place for cycling enthusiasts from all over the world.
 Cycling fans can participate in the club’s road race events and enjoy great food at the popular local restaurants.
 Leicester has many attractions that make it a desirable place to visit, whether you are a leisure or sports enthusiast.
 You’ll certainly enjoy a visit to the Leicestershire road club!